This page is intended as a 'mini' autobiography of the author for whosoever it may interest - or bore!

 So I started trading as 4QD, with mu wife.
 We sold our first controllers around October 1991.
 From a penniless start the business slowly grew until November 2014 when we sold the business to new owners: the 4QD Ltd www site was written by myself, as was its sister site, 4QD TEC, an electronics site.
 Both sites will presumably evolve with time, they are now out of my control.

 4QD went global in 1996 when we did a web site.
 The world wide web was young.
 Most of our existing customers were retired and knew nothing of computers or the www.
 So I asked myself, what could I put on the www to get 4QD known and to attract people who might know someone who wanted a motor controller.
 Thus was born 4QDTEC.
 When the TV program Robot Wars came out, the BBC robots all used 4QD controllers, and the program gave us a large boost.

 I tend to like organising and cataloguing data - which should be evident from the www site: the genealogy section of the www site was started by organising and keying in my father's collection of data on the Torrens families: this data has been added to over the years by others.

 I am a keen photographer: there are many photos in the Cats section of the www site, including many walks with our cats.
 There are more walks with photos in the Green Bottom section of the www site and elsewhere!

-I am also into water life: both flora and fauna.
+I have had a life-long interst in water life: both flora and fauna.
 See the Natural History section.

 I am also interested in edible and medicinal plants - though it becomes difficult to define "edible" as there are relatively few plants that will do you any harm if you do eat them.